dystopia2017/Obfuscated-Usenet-Posting-Script/README.md

 created with Multipar.
 Then this directory will be added to a numbered queue file in `X:\_OUPS_\_Toolset_\Queue`.
 You can then add more files or directories to the queue following the above steps.
-When you are ready to post the queue you type "a" or "run" in the script.
+When you are ready to post the queue you type `a` or `run` in the script.
 It will then begin the posting process using nyuu.
 Each post has a random poster name.
 As the files are being posted nyuu is also checking they are posted correctly, and will reposted any damaged or incomplete articles it sees.
 After a post is finnished the files will be moved